dcooney/block-manager/README.txt

 ### Features

--  **Globally Enable/Disable Blocks** - Unlike the block manager functionality in the Gutenberg editor, this tool will globally enable/disable blocks for all users on your site.
+-  **Enable/Disable Blocks** - Unlike the block manager functionality in the WordPress Block Editor, this plugin will globally enable/disable blocks for all users on your site.
+-  **Block Categories** - The Block Manager Category Switcher provides functionality for updating the categories of WordPress blocks.
 -  **Block Search and Filter** - Quickly locate blocks using the block search functionality in the sidebar.
--  **Filter Hooks** - Use the `gbm_disabled_blocks` filter to control blocks from `functions.php`.
+-  **Hooks** - Use the various hooks and filters to update your blocks from `functions.php`.
--  **Category Switcher** - Functionality for changing the categories Gutenberg blocks.

 ### Hooks & Filters